erik-kuo/Decentralized_Content_Platform/README.md

 # Usage

+Make sure you have opened ganache, check your ganache host and post, deafult host:127.0.0.1, port:8545.
+If your host/port are not the same, please change truffle-config.js and client/src/getWeb3.js line 29.
-Make sure you have opened ganache and then type the following commands in the terminal.
+After checking ganache host and port, type the following commands in the terminal.

 ```jsx
 $ truffle compile